 - 1. The mean value can be calculated from both ungrouped and grouped data.
 Which one do you think is more accurate?
 Why? - 2.
-When it is more convenient to use grouped data for analysis?
+When is it more convenient to use grouped data for analysis?

-Sometimes when the numerical values of x_1 and f_1 are large, finding the product of x_1 and f_1 becomes tedious and time consuming.
+Sometimes when the numerical values of x_i and f_i are large, finding the product of x_i and f_i becomes tedious and time consuming.
 So, for such situations, let us think of a method of reducing these calculations.

 We can do nothing with the f_i 's, but we can change each x_i to a smaller number so that our calculations become easy.
 How do we do this?
-What is about subtracting a fixed number from each of these x_i 's?
+How about subtracting a fixed number from each of these x_i 's?
 Let us try this method for the data in example 1.

 The first step is to choose one among the x_i 's as the assumed mean, and denote it by 'a'.
-Also, to further reduce further our calculation work, we may take 'a' to be that x_i which lies in the centre of $x_1, x_2, ..., x_n$.
+Also, to further reduce our calculation work, we may take 'a' to be that x_i which lies in the centre of $x_1, x_2, ..., x_n$.
 So, we can choose a = 47.5 or a = 62.5.
 Let us choose a = 47.5.